OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 5. Swap the live environment from `Green` to `Blue`.
 6. Run the backfill script to populate `CustomerFullName`.

-That is not the ideal blue-green deployment process.
+That is not the ideal blue/green deployment process.
 It runs the backfill script multiple times.
 It doesn't answer when `CustomerFirstName` and `CustomerLastName` should be deleted.
 But it is a start.
-The rest of this post will walk through techniques on how to answer those questions and how to make an ideal blue-green deployment process.
+The rest of this post will walk through techniques on how to answer those questions and how to make an ideal blue/green deployment process.

 ## Database changes

 I am firmly in the database should only store data camp.
 The database should not contain business rules or business logic.
 Only the code should store business rules and business logic.
 A business rule would be a default value on a column.
-When the database stores business rules or business logic it makes blue-green deployments much harder.
+When the database stores business rules or business logic it makes blue/green deployments much harder.

 Even if it is an empty string or zero.
 Those are values.
 If a column doesn't have a value it needs to be set to `Null`, which is the absence of a value.
 Business logic in the database includes, but not limited to, formatting, calculation, the inclusion of IsNull checks, if/then statements, while statements, default values, and filtering more than just by an Id.
 Having business rules and business logic in the database is asking for trouble.
 Compared to code, such as C#, JavaScript or Java, they are much harder to write unit tests for, even when using a tool such as tSQLt.
 They are much harder for developers to find, as typically most developers will search using their IDE of choice which excludes databases.

-This section will walk through recommendations for table changes, stored procedure and view changes to support blue-green deployments.
-It will also cover techniques on how to avoid having business rules and business logic in the database which can trip up blue-green deployments.
+This section will walk through recommendations for table changes, stored procedure and view changes to support blue/green deployments.
+It will also cover techniques on how to avoid having business rules and business logic in the database which can trip up blue/green deployments.

 ### Table Changes

-Make non-destructive database changes when doing blue-green deployments.
+Make non-destructive database changes when doing blue/green deployments.
 In our scenario, that means making the `CustomerFullName` nullable when it is added.
 Making a column non-nullable without a default value would be a destructive change.
 Insert statements on `Green` would stop working because it doesn't know about that new column.
 That doesn't mean the column should be made non-nullable with a default value, even an empty string.
 As said before, a default value is a business rule.

 The other problem is it takes quite a bit of time for most database servers (IE SQL Server or Oracle) to add a non-nullable column.
 When a non-nullable column is added the table definition is updated along with every record.
 When a nullable column is added only the table definition is updated.
 If you do have to have a default value then the script should add a column as nullable, update all the records, then set the column to non-nullable.
 That script can be tuned to run surprisingly fast.
 Some other examples of destructive database changes would be reusing an existing column or renaming an existing column.
-With blue-green deployments that will fail as the code in `Green` will start throwing errors or showing inaccurate data.
+With blue/green deployments that will fail as the code in `Green` will start throwing errors or showing inaccurate data.

 So far this section has covered adding the new column, `CustomerFullName` to the customers table.
 What about the older `CustomerFirstName` and `CustomerLastName` columns?
 In the scenario section it essentially says to leave `CustomerFirstName` and `CustomerLastName` alone.
 Don't overwrite it with `Null` and don't try to guess what those values will be.
 In addition, once `Blue` goes live with these changes any new records will never have a value for `CustomerFirstName` and `CustomerLastName`.
 Because of that `CustomerFirstName` and `CustomerLastName` should be made nullable.